ErinBecker/digital-humanities-phylogenetics/presentations/cuneiform_article_outline.md

 - factor **geographical** distance
 - temporal and geographical distance are related to **textual** distance (explain the concept of textual distance).
 Is it possible to create a **measure** of textual distance that might indicate geographical or temporal distance/proximity?
+Is it possible to use such distance for creating a tree diagram, illustrating the complex interdependencies?

 ### 1.2 Phylogenetics
 - measuring distance between genes